Pamukkale Turkey Facts – The Pamukkale Travertines (Turkey Cotton Castle)

-The Ruins Of Hierapolis
+2) See The Ruins Of Hierapolis Pamukkale

 But our travel weary bodies (read Audrey’s) were too darn tired to see it all.
 We did go for a bit of a wander though and we’re glad we made the effort.

-What is Hierapolis?
+What Is Pamukkale Hierapolis?

-The Hierapolis Theatre
+The Hierapolis Turkey Theatre

 So we sat and enjoyed the view for a while.

-The Pamukkale Antique Pool was just what we needed to soothe our travel weary muscles – just like the Romans did!
+A soak in Pamukkale Cleopatra’s Pool was just what we needed to soothe our travel weary muscles – just like the Romans did!
+It’s like soaking in a warm bath with the mineral-rich water sitting at a steady thirty-six degrees.

-- The antique pool costs extra as it’s not included in the price of a ticket.
-And you can only go in the pool once which makes it expensive – but you can stay in as long as you like.
+- You can only go in the pool once which makes it expensive.
+But you can stay in as long as you like.

 - There are change rooms available but you need to bring your own towel.